Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Related Work

 Large Language Models (LLMs) have recently significantly impacted the field of natural language processing.
 Through alignment techniques such as supervised learning and reinforcement learning with human feedback, LLMs can effectively generalize to perform a wide range of tasks, even with limited training data.
 A remarkable application of LLM is ChatGPT, which presents an amazing ability to interact with humans.
 OpenAI's ChatGPT and GPT4 are prime examples of the impact that AI can have, and there have been extensive open-source efforts to replicate their success, such as OPT \cite{zhang2022opt}, BLOOM \cite{scao2022bloom}, PALM \cite{chowdhery2022palm}, LLaMA \cite{touvron2023llama}.

-Multi-modality models have further promoted the development of the generalist model.
-CLIP \cite{radford2021learning} was introduced to separately extract features from different encoders and combine them using contrastive learning.
-Building on CLIP, GLIP \cite{li2022grounded} was developed to learn object-level, language-aware, and semantic-rich visual representations, unifying object detection and phrase grounding for pre-training.
-Different from the contrastive method, Flamingo \cite{alayrac2022flamingo} aligned a pre-trained vision encoder and language model using gated cross-attention, demonstrated impressive few-shot learning capabilities.
-BLIP2 \cite{li2023blip2} was subsequently introduced, and it employed a Flan-T5 \cite{chungScalingInstructionFinetunedLanguage2022} along with a Q-Former to effectively align visual features with the language model.
+Multi-modality models have further promoted the development of the vision-language model \cite{radford2021learning,li2022grounded,alayrac2022flamingo,li2023blip2,zhu2023minigpt4,liu2023improved,chen2023pali}.
 GPT-4V \cite{GPT-4V,liu2023improved} has recently shown unprecedented ability in understanding and processing an arbitrary mix of input images and texts.
 On the other hand, preliminary experiments show that visual grounding accuracy is still limited in the comprehensive scene, like the medical field.